erw-1/erw.one/README.md

   - Personal portolio (GIS stuff, maps, etc, ...)
   - A page for my CV
   - Maybe I'll add a photography section since I like to take pictures

-- hosting random web projects (voirie, cacp)
+- hosting random web projects in the "apps" folder

-- URL shortener with redirects (wc)
+- URL shortener with redirects in the "r" folder
 - more random stuff